omnetpp/omnetpp/samples/database/README.txt

    and libraries (libmysqlclient.so on Linux, libmysql.lib+libmysql.dll on Windows) to build programs with MySQL access.
 If you are installing from RPM in Linux, you need the "-devel" package to get these files.
 If installed, they usually can be found in /usr/include/mysql and /usr/lib.
+   On Ubuntu linux, you need the libmysqlclient-dev package.
    On Windows, you need the full package (~40 Meg) not just the Essentials one.

 2. Create the database tables: log in using the MySQL console, and copy/paste the contents of the scripts in sql/ into it.
 (Or use the "source <filename>" command at the mysql prompt.)
-If you want to try cMySQLNetBuilder or cMySQLConfiguration, fill in the database with the sample data by executing the *.sql files in the example subdirectories in much the same way.
+If you want to try cMySQLNetBuilder or cMySQLConfigReader, fill in the database with the sample data by executing the *.sql files in the example subdirectories in much the same way.